MaiconGilton/AtixLabsChallangeApp/README.md

 1 - clone this repository:
 `git clone https://github.com/MaiconGilton/AtixLabsChallangeApp.git`

-2 - install the dependencies:
+2 - install the dependencies:`yarn install`

-`yarn install`

-2 - for IOS run, for android just skip this step:
+3 - for IOS run, for android just skip this step:`npx pod-install`

-`npx pod-install`

-3 - if you want to install app on the iOS simulator run:
+4 - if you want to install app on the iOS simulator run:
   `yarn ios`, for Android run `yarn android`